Joe Gonzalez, Founder

-Joe Gonzalez has spent his professional career in a multitude of fields including work in television, film, theatre, special events, design, construction & green consulting.
-Capable of wearing many hats, Joe has served as a Producer, Technical Director, Logistical Manager & Production Manager.
+Joe Gonzalez has spent his professional career in a multitude of fields including work in television, film, theatre, special events, design, and web development.
+Capable of wearing many hats, Joe has served as a Producer, Technical Director, Logistical Manager & Project Manager.

 With an ever evolving passion to “make things happen”, Joe has also been a tireless volunteer his whole life, having spent thousands of hours working with kids as a mentor and in school programs.

-As an individual who spends nearly every day reading and learning more about global issues, he was eager to find a way to develop real solutions to some of the problems that we all face.
+As an individual who spends nearly every day reading and learning more about global issues, he was eager to find a way to develop real solutions to some of the problems facing communities in developing countries.
 Co-founding The Project Solution with Tara Bracco is just one step toward making a significant difference in the world community.

 His philosophy is that we must change our perspective and understanding of our place in the world.
-We don’t live alone in a town or a city or a country, we are global citizens who live together on the same planet.
+We don’t live alone in a town, city or country, we are global citizens who live together on the same planet.
 It is only when we see ourselves together that we can begin to work toward common goals and solutions.